lsst-ts/observatory-ops-docs/Simonyi/Components/MTCS/MTDome.rst

 MTDome CSCs
 ===========

 The MTDome has a dedicated Commandable SAL Component (CSC).
-The telemetry from the installed capacitor banks is collected via the MTDome CSC.
+The capacitor banks telemetry is collected via MTDome CSC.
 MTDomeTrajectory is the CSC in charge of enabling the MTDome following.

 MTDome EUI
 ==========